Traveling This Year? Here’s How to Up Level Your Vacation to Epic Proportions

 On another occasion, I had planned to go to Manastir Morača.
 Before my visit, I stopped for coffee at a place next to the parking lot outside the monastery.
 It was small inside and two people were smoking, so I opted to sit outside in the cool air.
 An older man was seated at a nearby bench and talking quite a bit, not really to anyone in particular.
 He spoke to me in German, but I couldn’t understand him.
 I asked if he spoke English or Spanish or Russian and he responded with a list of other languages he spoke, including “macaroni.”
 I laughed out loud and he liked that I got his joke.
 I pointed to the monastery to tell him why I was there.
 An hour later, when I returned to my car, he was still there and called me over to give me his Eastern Orthodox prayer rope bracelet.
 What a special gift.

 I hope that some of Tanya’s experiences, travel tips and life lessons can inspire you in the new year.
 She gets what life is all about and she makes it her mission to spread kindness and love to others.

 Now I would love to know: what are you taking away from this article?
-How can you become a student of life in 2018?
+How can you become a student of life?
 How might you travel differently as a result of Tanya’s advice?

 We can’t wait to read your thoughts!